 In this world, which is so dominated by the cha-ching noise in the background, we don’t actually need terribly much money to survive; what we need is each other.
 It might sound sappy and cliche, but as human beings, all we really need to get by is… other human beings who get us!

-After all, at the end of the day, the register is just a machine.
-Money is just the fuel the machine runs on.
+At the end of the day, the register is just a machine.
+Money is the fuel the machine runs on.
 But when the running is done and all that’s left is our humanity, what counts is what we do for each other.
 In turn, I hope I made a good impression on that customer today, but to be sure, next time her tea is on me.